 “Scientists have found a trove of “super-deep” diamonds from hundreds of miles below the Earth’s surface.
 The diamonds were found in the Juina area of Brazil and likely came from a depth of 255 miles to 410 miles, according to an international team of researchers.
 A volcanic eruption brought the rocks to the surface, The Independent reports.” – © Fox News.

-In the past 72 hours God has tested our faith yet again.
+In the past 72 hours, God has tested our faith yet again.
 Although our homelessness has ended, the life of faith never ends.
 It is far too exciting.
 This time we faced a very interesting choice.
 We cannot share the details, but for many it would be a shocking decision.
 For us, not so much.
-In walking with God through the wilderness, we learned such life altering decisions to be normal, run of the mill, events.
+Walking with God through the wilderness taught us such life-altering decisions are normal, run of the mill, events.

 Then Wanda and I went for an afternoon walk.
 God spoke.
 Not an audible voice, just a thought.
 Out of the blue.
 Straight into my spirit.
 He reminded me of the news article about the diamonds and I knew at once what He was saying.

 When we walk in faith, so little of the decisions we make, and actions we take, are visible to others.
 They are hidden deep in our spirit.
 We may not even be aware when we are deciding for faith.
 Jesus is so subtle and humble that we often miss His moves.
 But He watches, waits, and builds faith in us.
 Each act of obedience to His will through pressure and heat is creating something magnificent inside.